firehol/website/content/index.md

     the match).
--   Virtually any number of interfaces, any number of classes and any number of classification rules can be configured (the way it is organized it can configure up to 5000 classes per interface).
+-   Virtually any number of interfaces, any number of classes and any number of classification rules can be configured (the way it is organised it can configure up to 5000 classes per interface).
 -   It classifies packets using tc (both ipv4 and ipv6), but you can also use iptables CLASSIFY targets, or MARKs.
 -   [HTB](http://luxik.cdi.cz/%7Edevik/qos/htb/manual/userg.htm) is used